 |Support||24/7 live chat|

 NordVPN excels in many different areas, from privacy and security to streaming and unblocking websites.
 And with a large network of fast servers, it remains the best VPN for streaming with access to numerous media libraries.
-It is currently the fastest VPN we have tested, hitting speeds around 445 Mbps with the WireGuard VPN protocol.
+It is currently the fastest VPN we have tested, hitting speeds of around 445 Mbps with the WireGuard VPN protocol.

-NordVPN is unique in this list in that it provides both a system level and an application level kill switch.
-NordVPN apps for iOS, Linux, and MacOS (the IKE version) all have a system level VPN kill switch.
+NordVPN is unique in this list in that it provides both a system-level and an application-level kill switch.
+NordVPN apps for iOS, Linux, and macOS (the IKE version) all have a system-level VPN kill switch.
 Current versions of the Android operating system (version 7.0 or later) have a kill switch built-in that you can control from the device’s settings.